-Our recent obsession with Frankincense essential oil and Boswellic acids, (which are not found in the essential oil of Frankincense), can easily blind us to the plethora of therapeutic compounds found in the whole oleo gum resin and is no doubt increasing the pressure we are putting on trees that are already over-harvested and over-burdened with our market demand for Frankincense essential oil.
+Our recent obsession with Frankincense essential oil can easily blind us to the plethora of therapeutic compounds found in the whole oleo gum resin and is no doubt increasing the pressure we are putting on trees that are already over-harvested and over-burdened with our growing demand for Frankincense essential oil.

-The following gem is borrowed from a wise scientist in one of the linked studies below.
+The following gem is borrowed from one of the linked studies below.
 I couldn’t have said it better myself.

 - As a sexual tonic and aphrodisiac

 - To increase fertility in men and women.

 - To stimulate brain function, memory and intelligence

 - As a home remedy for coughs, colds and congestion

 - To reduce the pain and inflammation associated with Arthritis and Rheumatoid Arthritis